top of page

 If you suspect you or your loved one may be suffering from an OMD, contact me today for a free 30 minute online consultation.

-Please feel free to contact me for recommended therapists for children under age 7
+Please feel free to contact me for recommended therapists for children.

 100% virtual therapy available.